Review-LensAi/reviewlens/README.md

 Next, edit `reviewer.toml` to configure your desired LLM provider, model, project paths, and review rules.
 At a minimum, you must set your LLM provider and API key.

+Configuration values are merged from multiple sources.
+The precedence is:

+1. CLI flags
+2. Environment variables (prefixed with `REVIEWER_`)
+3. Values from `reviewer.toml`

+For example, `--llm-provider anthropic` overrides `REVIEWER_LLM_PROVIDER`, which in turn overrides the `llm.provider` value in the configuration file.

 ### 2. Usage

 The primary command is `reviewer-cli check`.
 It analyzes the difference between your current branch and a base branch (e.g., `main`).